grafana/k6-learn/Modules/k6 results output options.md

 Note: For both the CSV and JSON formats, you'll need your own visualization tool.
 This could be anything from [Google Sheets](https://sheets.google.com), to [Grafana](https://grafana.com), to [Tableau](https://tableau.com).

+## What's the difference between end-of-test results and time-series results?

 ## CSV

 ### Saving k6 results as a CSV